forestdb/forestdb.org/models/gonzalez-zhang-irony.md

 }
 ~~~~

 Next, we made utterances for each of the states.
-We used the states we define previously and just added "The dress is ____"
+We used the states we defined previously and just added "The dress is ____".

 ~~~~
 ///fold: